Contents:

 - Practise common interview questions: Be ready to discuss your strengths, weaknesses, and why you’re interested in the role.
 Practise answering these questions confidently and succinctly.

 - Prepare questions: Asking thoughtful questions shows that you’re serious about the job and the company.
-Consider asking about the company’s approach to training and development, especially if you’re applying for entry-level jobs.
+Consider asking about the company’s approach to training and development.

 There are many alternatives to entry-level jobs that also offer a direct route from secondary education into a STEM career without requiring further education: